Return to the Newsroom

 Taxpayers with Hungarian residence have to pay corporate tax on their worldwide income (unlimited tax liability), while non-resident businesses only need to pay tax on the income from their Hungarian activities (limited tax liability).

-Hungary grants tax credits related to funding film making, certain spectacle team sports, for business growth, for energy efficient investments and for small and medium businesses.
+Hungary grants tax credits related to funding film making, certain spectacle team sports, for business growth, for energy efficient investments, for R+D projects, and for small and medium businesses.

 Income minimum